Coffee Footprint Calculator

 Coffee's water footprint

-The amount of water we have on our planet may seem a lot, yet we keep running into the same kind of talk every now and then about water scarcity.
+The amount of water we have on our planet may seem like a lot, yet we keep running into the same kind of talk every now and then about water scarcity.

 The ideally suggested coffee-to-water ratio to make the perfect cup of coffee is said to be 1:17, meaning for 1 gram of coffee, use 17 grams of water.